Footloose

 Training:

-Be aware that his disability doesn't slow him down.
+Be aware that his disability doesn't prevent him from enjoying life.
 He loooooves to go on walks and is quite strong.
 We recommend training for this enthusiastic walker.
 He is however, great in the car 🚗👍

 Best Attribute: